isambard-sc/brics_jupyterhub_envs/README.md

 ssh-keygen -t ed25519 -f "ssh_zenith_client_key" -N "" -C "JupyterHub Zenith client key"
 ```

-This should have been previously associated with a subdomain/URL path prefix in Zenith server, either by directly proving the SSH public key when reserving the name with Zenith server, or obtaining a token and then using `zenith-client init` to register a key at a later time (see [Zenith `README.md`][readme-zenith-github]).
+This should have been previously associated with a subdomain/URL path prefix in Zenith server, either by directly providing the SSH public key when reserving the name with Zenith server, or obtaining a token and then using `zenith-client init` to register a key at a later time (see [Zenith `README.md`][readme-zenith-github]).

 ###### Zenith client configuration file